danish123117/waveshareServoControl/README.md

  1) switch to st as default servo
  2) switch from access point mode to external wifi connection
  3) added the possibility to change the locking torque of the servo with /setTorque rest api endpoint / modify SMS_STS.h and .cpp files
+ 4) Add logic in CONNECT.h to implement pantographic haptic device using two ST3215(HS also tested)
+ 5) Replace Old Webpage with new one which allows user to verify the end effector position.

 ### Adding SCServo library
  Please add the SCServo folder to the following path